raleighfelton/transferable_tokens/README.md

-# non_transferabl_tokens
+# Non-Transferable Tokens
-json object of non transferable tokens
+This is a simple json object of tokens that fail to be transfered for various reason.